 Pay attention to conflict motivators

-To identify conflict motivators in a conflict resolution process requires listening actively to all the parties involved.
+Identifying conflict motivators in a conflict resolution process requires listening actively to all the parties involved.
 This is one area where your effective communication skill will be put to test.
 To listen actively is to pay attention to the other party without interrupting.
 It means listening with the intention to understand his or her perspectives without passing a judgment on them.
 Also, active listening helps to test your ability to hold your opinions to yourself until the other party finishes speaking.
 Except in rare instances, most office conflicts arise as a result of the obstacles hindering individuals from achieving their goals.
-Your role therefore, is to identify and remove the obstacles too enable each party achieve his or her goals.
+Your role, therefore, is to identify and remove the obstacles to enable each party to achieve his or her goals.

 “We are the reflection of our organization’s core values.
 The fact that we are holding this meeting outside our premises notwithstanding, our conducts cannot be anything different from maintaining Professionalism; and we are all aware of the consequences of any breach thereof.”